 Hopefully this blog can contribute towards this.
 See our Resources page for more books on the subject, our Checklist for spotting sociopathic and psychopathic characters and our Blog for more information and perspectives on psychopathic abuse in the workplace and at home.

-The Empathy Trap, available on The Book Depository, is an excellent resource on sociopathy and psychopathy and covers specifically the Sociopath-Empath-Apath Traid and the Sociopathic Transaction in detail, particularly on pages 37-39 of the book.
+The Empathy Trap, available on Amazon, is an excellent resource on sociopathy and psychopathy and covers specifically the Sociopath-Empath-Apath Traid and the Sociopathic Transaction in detail, particularly on pages 37-39 of the book.
 They also go into the tactic of “gas-lighting” in detail and have some excellent, practical steps for identifying and recovering from toxic characters in your life.